Chelsea 1 West Ham 1: Wasteful Blues punished by Hernandez

 Alvaro Morata saw goals ruled out in either half for offside, while Willian missed a host of glorious openings as the Blues failed to add to Cesar Azpilicueta's first-half opener and put the game beyond their opponents' reach.

-The result means Chelsea are now a whopping 10 points behind Tottenham in fourth, while West Ham moves six points clear of the relegation zone.
+The result means Chelsea are now a whopping 10 points behind Tottenham in fourth, while West Ham move six points clear of the relegation zone.

 After a rousing and emotional minute's applause for former player and assistant manager Ray Wilkins, who passed away this week, the hosts started in dominant mood.